themiszamani/B2SAFE-B2STAGE-Training/08-install-B2STAGE.md

 ```sh
 grid-cert-request -host <fully.qualified.hostname> -force
 ```
- Make sure *\<fully.qualified.hostname\>* matches how to call the server from outside to transfer data.
+ Make sure *\<fully.qualified.hostname\>* matches the way how to call the server from outside to transfer data.
  If you use a different hostname, users will have to add the mapping from IP to the hostname in their */etc/hosts* on their client machine.

  Sign the certificate, check it and restart the gridFTP server